functionsandglory/functionsandglory.github.io/_posts/2022-07-08-hello-world.md

 I have introduced and taught Agile methodology to my teams, ran 100s of sprints, and delivered dozens of projects on time.

-I have seen the good, the bad, the ugly, and the insane, of life inside a fast growling startup.
+I have seen the good, the bad, the ugly, and the insane, of life inside a fast-growing startup.

 When I was younger and naive, I joined my first SaaS startup in search of, to quote the great Indiana Jones, "Fortune & Glory".